-Crossing of cotton with Gossypium species other than the A or D genomes involves the production of hybrids through tetraploid (trispecific) or hexaploid (bispecific) bridging populations followed by successive backcrossing (Brubaker et al. 1999b; Stewart 1995).
+Crossing of cotton with Gossypium species other than the A or D genomes involves the production of hybrids through tetraploid (trispecific) or hexaploid (bispecific) bridging populations followed by successive backcrossing (Stewart, 1995; Brubaker et al., 1999b).
 Tetraploid bridging involves generating a tetraploid between the wild species and an A or D genome bridging species.
 The chromosome number is doubled using colchicine then this is crossed to the cultivated tetraploid and backcrossed.
-Hexaploid bridging is simpler, involving direct hybridisation of the wild species with the tetraploid cotton, doubling of the chromosomes and then backcrossing to the tetraploid parent (Brubaker et al. 1999b), but autosyndesis (pairing of the homologous chromosomes from the same parent during meiosis in polyploids) reduces the recombination of homoeologous chromosomes (Becerra Lopez-Lavalle et al. 2007).
+Hexaploid bridging is simpler, involving direct hybridisation of the wild species with the tetraploid cotton, doubling of the chromosomes and then backcrossing to the tetraploid parent (Brubaker et al., 1999b), but autosyndesis (pairing of the homologous chromosomes from the same parent during meiosis in polyploids) reduces the recombination of homoeologous chromosomes (Becerra Lopez-Lavalle et al., 2007).

-Experiments with artificially created G. hirsutum hybrids suggest that interspecific crosses among Gossypium species are more likely to be successful when the plant with the highest chromosome number is the pollen recipient (Brubaker & Brown 2001), therefore successful gene transfer is more likely from wild Gossypium species to cultivated cottons than vice versa (Refer to Table 10).
+Experiments with artificially created G. hirsutum hybrids suggest that interspecific crosses among Gossypium species are more likely to be successful when the plant with the highest chromosome number is the pollen recipient (Brubaker and Brown, 2001), therefore successful gene transfer is more likely from wild Gossypium species to cultivated cottons than vice versa (refer to Table 12).

-9.3.1 Cross-pollination with G- and K-genome natives
+9.3.1 Cross-pollination with G- and K-genome Gossypium natives

-Several publications discuss extensive experimental efforts to hybridise G. hirsutum with the Australian Gossypium species (Brown et al. 1997; Brubaker & Brown 2001; Brubaker et al. 2002; Brubaker et al. 1999b; Zhang & Stewart 1997).
-Although some hybrid seeds have been produced by crossing G. hirsutum (as a pollen donor; $\mathcal{S}$ ) with G. australe (as pollen recipient; $\mathcal{S}$ ), none of the seeds were viable.
-Numerous attempts to hybridise G. hirsutum ( $\mathcal{S}$ ) with the remaining Australian G- and K-genome species ( $\mathcal{S}$ ) generated no viable seeds (Brown et al. 1997; Brubaker et al. 1999b), as summarised in Table 10.
-The reciprocal pollinations, in which pollen from the Australian species ( $\mathcal{S}$ ) is used to pollinate G. hirsutum ( $\mathcal{S}$ ), have produced viable seed for several of the inter-specific crosses (Table 10), but only under ideal glasshouse conditions and with significant human intervention including, for example, the application of plant hormone (gibberellic acid) to retain fruit that otherwise would be aborted.
+Several publications discuss extensive experimental efforts to hybridise G. hirsutum with the Australian Gossypium species (Brown et al., 1997; Zhang and Stewart, 1997; Brubaker et al., 1999b; Brubaker and Brown, 2001; Brubaker et al., 2002).
+Although some hybrid seeds have been produced by crossing G. hirsutum (as a pollen donor; $\sigma$ ) with G. australe (as pollen recipient; $\mathfrak{P}$ ), none of the seeds were viable.
+Numerous attempts to hybridise G. hirsutum ( $\sigma$ ) with the remaining Australian G-and G-and G-and G-genome species (G) generated no viable seeds (Brown et al., 1997; Brubaker et al., 1999b), as summarised in Table 12.
+The reciprocal pollinations, in which pollen from the Australian species ( $\sigma$ ) is used to pollinate G. hirsutum (G), have produced viable seed for several of the inter-specific crosses (Table 12), but only under ideal glasshouse conditions and with significant human intervention including, for example, the application of plant hormone (gibberellic acid) to retain fruit that otherwise would be aborted.
 Even so, the resultant seedlings were not robust, were difficult to maintain under glasshouse conditions and would not be expected to persist in the field.

-Backcrosses between the G. hirsutum x K-genome species (ADK) hybrids and G. hirsutum (AD) results in the production of pentaploid progeny (AADDK).
-These successful backcrosses were possible due to the production of unreduced gametes in the hybrid (Brubaker & Brown 2001).
+Backcrosses between the G. hirsutum × K-genome species (ADK) hybrids and G. hirsutum (AD) results in the production of pentaploid progeny (AADDK).
+These successful backcrosses were possible due to the production of unreduced gametes in the hybrid (Brubaker and Brown, 2001).
 The pollen from these pentaploid plants was functionally sterile which would limit the possibility of further introgression into the native K-genome species.
 The ADK hybrids themselves would not be maintained in the populations because the pentaploid hybrids would contain a single set of K-genome chromosomes, which cannot pair up during meiosis.
 Thus, in subsequent backcrosses to G. hirsutum or the native K-genome species the K-genome or AD genomes chromosomes would be lost respectively, unless they recombined.
-Transfer of introduced genes by recombination between chromosomes of different genomic origin is thought to be extremely rare, as demonstrated by studies in hexaploid wheat(Hegde & Waines 2004).
-This is likely due to the spatial separation of chromosomes from different genomes during the cell cycle as observed in hexaploid wheat which contains three genomes (Avivi et al. 1982) and the F1 hybrid generated by crossing barley and wild rye (Leitch et al. 1991).
+Transfer of introduced genes by recombination between chromosomes of different genomic origin is thought to be extremely rare, as demonstrated by studies in hexaploid wheat (Hegde and Waines, 2004).
+This is likely due to the spatial separation of chromosomes from different genomes during the cell cycle as observed in hexaploid wheat which contains 3 genomes (Avivi et al., 1982) and the F1 hybrid generated by crossing barley and wild rye (Leitch et al., 1991).